abhirishoo/medium_app/README.md

 A short description:

-		React in the frontend
+		1.React in the frontend

-		Cloudflare workers in the backend
+		2.Cloudflare workers in the backend

-		zod as the validation library, type inference for the frontend types

-		Typescript as the language
+		3.zod as the validation library, type inference for the frontend types 4.Typescript as the language

-		Prisma as the ORM, with connection pooling

-		Postgres as the database
+		5.Prisma as the ORM, with connection pooling 6.Postgres as the database

-		jwt for authentication
+		7.jwt for authentication

 Signup page